-- There is no government definition of sex education (how helpful!) - There are overlaps between relationships, health and sex education - Schools will set out their definitions in the RHSE policy - Sex education is a distinct part of the secondary curriculum
+- There is no government definition of sex education - There are overlaps between relationships, health and sex education - Schools will set out their definitions in their RHSE policy

 What does the government say?

 'The Department continues to recommend therefore that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
 It should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born'. (paragraph 67, statutory guidance on RSHE, 2019)'